IncQueryLabs/repo-crawler/README.md

   - You can add `-Djavax.net.debug=all` to check whether Java loaded the certificate correctly
 - Make sure that `ssl` is enabled in CLI arguments

+## Bypass host verification and trust all certificates by default

+At your own risk you can use the `--trustAll` option to disable validation.

 ## Running from source

 1. Clone this repository or download the sources for a [release](https://github.com/IncQueryLabs/repo-crawler/releases).